cl20813/GEMS_TCO/faiss_env.md

 ``` C:\Users\joonw\anaconda3\envs\faiss_env\python.exe -m pip install -e . --use-pep517  ```
 ``` C:\Users\joonw\AppData\Local\Programs\Python\Python312\python.exe -m pip install -e . --use-pep517 ```   I have to choose base python interpreter so that change is pulled.

-### Check python interpreter because there might be a mismatch between the Python interpreter set in VS Code and the one in your conda environment.
+### Check python interpreter because there might be a mismatch between the Python interpreter in VS Code and the one in your conda environment.
 WINDOW:

 For example, my ```python interpreter linked to VS code``` is located at ```C:\Users\joonw\AppData\Local\Programs\Python\Python312\python.exe```.